-(1) If you are covered as an Active Employee who has attained age 65 and are eligible for Medicare, coverage under the Plan is generally the primary payer.
+- (1) If you are covered as an Active Employee who has attained age 65 and are eligible for Medicare, coverage under the Plan is generally the primary payer.
 When the Plan is the primary payer, the Plan will pay first and Medicare second.
 You or your Dependent may, however, elect Medicare as primary.
-If Medicare is elected as the primary payer, your or your Dependent's coverage under the Plan will cease.

-(2) If you are a Medicare eligible Retiree or former employee who has attained age 65, Medicare will be primary and the Plan will be secondary.
-See Section 8.5(e) for information on how the Plan adjudicates claims for Medicare eligible Retirees and Dependents.

-(3) If you are a Medicare eligible Retiree or former employee who has attained age 65 and are covered in another plan as an employee, the plan that covers you as an employee will be primary.
-The order of payment is as follows:

-- (A) The Plan in which you are enrolled as an employee

-- (B) Medicare

-- (C) The SFEW (Retiree) Plan

-(4) If you are a Medicare eligible Retiree or former employee who has attained age 65 and are covered in another plan as a dependent of an active employee, the plan that covers you as a dependent of an active employee will be primary.
-The order of payment is as follows:

-- (A) The Plan in which you are enrolled as an employee
+If Medicare is elected as the primary payer, your or your Dependent's coverage under the Plan will cease. - (2) If you are a Medicare eligible Retiree or former employee who has attained age 65, Medicare will be primary and the Plan will be secondary.
+See Section 8.6(e) for information on how the Plan adjudicates claims for Medicare eligible Retirees and Dependents. - (3) If you are a Medicare eligible Retiree or former employee who has attained age 65 and are covered in another plan as an employee, the plan that covers you as an employee will be primary.
+The order of payment is as follows: - (A) The Plan in which you are enrolled as an employee - (B) Medicare - (C) The SFEW (Retiree) Plan - (4) If you are a Medicare eligible Retiree or former employee who has attained age 65 and are covered in another plan as a dependent of an active employee, the plan that covers you as a dependent of an active employee will be primary.
+The order of payment is as follows: - (A) The Plan in which you are enrolled as an employee

-- (B) Medicare

-- (C) The SFEW (Retiree) Plan
+- (B) Medicare - (C) The SFEW (Retiree) Plan

-(5) If you are a Medicare eligible Retiree or former employee who has attained age 65 and are covered in another plan as a dependent of an active employee, the plan that covers you as a dependent of an active employee will be primary.
-The order of payment is as follows:

-- (A) The Plan in which you are enrolled as an employee - (B) Medicare

-(C) The SFEW (Retiree) Plan